Gelora Bangkalan Stadium: History

-The stadium was built in 2012 with the seating capacity of 15.000.
-It is located in Jalan Soekarno-Hatta, Bangkalan.
+The stadium was built in 2012 with a seating capacity of 15.000.
+It is located on Jalan Soekarno-Hatta, Bangkalan.
 The building of the stadium was also meant to support the bid of their neighbouring city Surabaya, for the 2019 Asian Games.
-It have their own food center located in the north area of the stadium.
+It has a food center located in the north area of the stadium.

 Other uses

-Persepam Madura United use this stadium for their home games.
-Persebaya Surabaya will also temporarily use this stadium for the 2013 Indonesian Premier League, because of the renovation of Gelora Bung Tomo Stadium.
+Persepam Madura United used this stadium for their home games.
+Persebaya Surabaya also temporarily used the stadium for the 2013 Indonesian Premier League, because of the renovation of Gelora Bung Tomo Stadium.